kubernetes-sigs/gateway-api/geps/gep-3388/index.md

   // +kubebuilder:validation:MinItems=1
   // +kubebuilder:validation:MaxItems=16
   TargetRefs []LocalPolicyTargetReference `json:"targetRefs"`

-  // TODO: This captures the basic idea, but should likely be a new type.
-  From []ReferenceGrantFrom `json:"from,omitempty"`

   // Retry defines the configuration for when to retry a request to a target backend.
   //